 The law protects the privacy, referred to as confidentiality, of communications between a mental health practitioner and his or her clients.
 There are a few exceptions:

 * A therapist is mandated to report child abuse or dependent adult or elder abuse to the appropriate authorities.

-* A therapist has what is called a "duty to warn" when there is strong indication that a client has intent to do bodily harm or kill another person.
+* A therapist has what is called a "duty to warn" when there is a strong indication that a client has the intent to do bodily harm or kill another person.
 Typically, this involves notifying the police or warning the individual who may be in harm's way.

 * If a client has an intention to do serious bodily harm or kill themselves, a therapist is required to intervene to make a plan for safety.
 At times, this may involve what is called involuntary hospitalization.
 More typically, though, we are able to work a plan out together that is voluntary and assures your safety.
 This does not apply to mere thoughts of hurting oneself, but to actual intent to do so.
 This may also apply when someone is so impaired that caring for themselves is not possible - something called grave disability.